mit-dci/terraform-aws-opencbdc-tctl/examples/opencbdc-tctl/README.md

 Be sure to run `terraform destroy` when you don't need these resources.
 <br>**WARNING** Running Terraform commands within this example configuration will create several files locally.
 *Do not* edit or delete these files until you have torn down the environment via `terraform destroy`.
-Terraform uses these files to keep track of resources within your environment.
+Terraform uses them to keep track of resources within your environment.
 Tampering them can put your enviornment in an inconsistent state.

 <!-- BEGIN_TF_DOCS -->